flightaware/tclgdb/README.md

 package require tclgdb
 ::tclgdb::tclgdb
 ```
 Inside your TCL process the trace is writing to file descriptor -1.
-That is an intensional error.
+That is an intentional error.
 But we can get the trace data out of the running
 process with ```truss``` on BSD or ```strace``` on Linux.

 You only need the ```write(-1,``` trace from the truss.
 An example looks like this: